Canada Export Control List and International Trade

 Group 6 – Missile Technology Control Regime List

 The Missile Technology Control Regime (MTCR) is an informal agreement.
-It involves 35 member states, including Canada.
-The goal of the agreement is to limit the proliferation of missiles and missile technology.
-Controlled items include goods and technologies that could make a contribution to delivery systems (other than manned aircraft) for Weapons of Mass Destruction (WMD).
+It involves 35 member states, including the United States, United Kingdom, and Canada.
+The goal of the agreement is to limit the proliferation of ballistic missiles and missile technology.
+Controlled items include goods and technologies that could make a contribution to unmanned delivery systems (other than manned aircraft) for Weapons of Mass Destruction (WMD).

 Group 7 – Chemical and Biological Weapons Non-Proliferation List